hmito/esj73web/childcare_en.md

 ### Registration

 - Please apply directly to Poppins Service Kyoto.
-- After using the childcare room, an invoice will be mailed directly to the user from Poppins Service Kyoto around April 10, 2026.
+- Soon after using the childcare room, an invoice will be emailed directly to the user from Poppins Service Kyoto.
 Please pay the usage fee to Poppins Service Kyoto.

 ## Family Lounge